resilient-tech/india-compliance-docs/pages/blog/posts/post4.md

 - Liable to collect tax u/s 52(TCS)
 - Liable to pay tax u/s 9(5)

+### e-Invoice

+If you have enabled e-Invoice, usually you are not required to generate e-Invoice for E-commerce transactions as the E-commerce operator will generate the e-Invoice.

-## Report GSTR-1
+### Report GSTR-1

-You can view all your E-commerce transaction under Table 14 of GSTR-1 in the GSTR-1 report by settings appropriate filters.
+You can view all your E-commerce transaction summary in the GSTR-1 report by selecting `Supplies through E-commerce Operators`.

 ![GSTR-1 Report](../assets/gstr1_report.png)

 You can also download Excel and JSON files to fill out your GSTR-1 returns.

-## GSTR-3B
+### GSTR-3B

-For invoices subject to reverse charge, the details in GSTR-3B will be found in `3.1.1 Supplies notified under section 9(5) of the CGST Act` in GSTR-3B return of GST portal.
+Where a supply is made u/s 9(5) under reverse charge, the detailes are required to be reported in GSTR-3B under `3.1.1 Supplies notified under section 9(5) of the CGST Act`.

-For invoices not subject to reverse charge, the details in GSTR-3B will be in `3.1 Tax on outward and reverse charge inward supplies` in GSTR-3B return of GST portal.
-Inside this section, your transactions will be included where the Nature of Supplies is Outward taxable supplies.
+All other supplies are required to be reported under `3.1 Tax on outward and reverse charge inward supplies`.

 ![GSTR-3B](../assets/gstr3b.png)

 </PostDetail>